python/devguide/triaging.rst

 contributions, regardless of whether their PR is accepted or closed.

-Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged is exceedingly low.
-This can include (but is not necessarily limited to) PRs that meet one or more of the following criteria:
+Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged would be exceedingly low, even if substantial revisions were made to the PR.
+This can include (but is not necessarily limited to) PRs that fall into one or more of the following categories:

 * PRs proposing solely cosmetic changes
 * PRs proposing changes to deprecated modules